andrewraharjo/src-sim-public/README.md

 [ROS Services (like our pause, unpause and reset service)](http://wiki.ros.org/Services)

 # FAQ

+## How is the 40 hours counted?

+The 40 hours is counted for however long the instance is up continuously, rounded up to the hour.
+So having the simulator up one minute is an hour, having the simulator up 59 minutes is an hour.
+Time starts and stops from the [portal](app.righthook.io).

 ## I am having trouble getting it to work.